On Koszul duality for Kac-Moody groups: Equivariant categories

-\begin{exam} By the argument of Lemma \ref{l:Hss} below (essentially using Bott-Samelson resolution), $\IC_{\barw}$ is $*$-pure of weight 0 (see also \cite[Lemma 4.4.2]{BGS}); since it is Verdier self-dual, it is also $!$-pure of weight 0.
-Hence $\IC_{\barw}\in\scV_\Theta$.
-By Example \ref{ex:icc}, the subcategories $\scV\subset\scE$ (resp. $\scV_\Theta\subset\scE_\Theta$) satisfies all the assumptions in Appendix \ref{a:dgmodel}. \end{exam}
+\begin{exam} The IC-complex $\IC_{\barw}$ is pure of weight zero in the sense of \cite{BBD}, hence very pure by the above lemma.
+One can alternatively show this by the argument of Lemma \ref{l:Hss} below (essentially using Bott-Samelson resolution).
+By Example \ref{ex:icc}, the subcategory $\scV\subset\scE$ (resp. $\scV_\Theta\subset\scE_\Theta$) satisfies all the assumptions in Appendix \ref{a:dgmodel}. \end{exam}